camrohlof/camrohlof/README.md

 Cameron Rohlof
 ---------------
+Application Developer at Finvi
-Computer Science student at Saginaw Valley State University
+Graduate of the Computer Science program at Saginaw Valley State University

-My repository of personal projects
+My repository of personal projects, explorations, and whatever else I find interesting.